contact us

 About us

-Ground Up Community Support Network Ltd (‘Ground Up’) is a charitable organisation established to deliver services to support the wellbeing of Indigenous people across Australia.
+Ground Up Community Support Network Ltd (‘Ground Up’) was a charitable organisation established to deliver services to support the wellbeing of Indigenous people across Australia.

 Some of the Ground Up members were living and working in the Warmun Community, in the East Kimberley region of W.A.
 Over a number of years, strong bonds were built with Mr. Peters and Ms. Thomas.